MathynS/BullshitBlocker/README.md

 Usually you want the xpath on an \<a\> tag or the parent of this tag.

 Example xpath:

 > //div[@id='ccm_notification_wrapper']

-Note that a xpath will always start with //.
+Note that a xpath will always start with '//', this double slash indicates to search for all nodes, no matter where they are located.
 Also make sure that the xpath does not remove important elements on a site such as navigation menus etc.
 A good way to test your xpath is by inspect the webpage (press F12 or Crtl + Shift + I), search here by pressing Crtl + F and paste your xpath here.